TCA166/gitWebhook/README.md

         pip install -r gitWebhook/requirements.txt
         ```

+    While installing the pip package functions as any other package the thing with this repo folder is that it functions like a local package.
+    That means that cloning this repo into your project folder will allow you to import ```gitWebhook``` as if it was installed via pip.
+    Same applies with adding as submodule with the added benefit of git understanding what is going on better,

 3. Create an instance of ```webhookBlueprint``` (or either of it's subclasses) with your settings

     ```python3